Time to Give Public Relations the Full Toolset

-When I suggest that my PR clients use paid, social or other forms of content marketing to communicate their message, I am told they can’t because those tools are reserved for the marketing or advertising team.
-When I ask if the marketing team is working with them to distribute their campaign messages, the answer is almost always, “No.”
+When proposals are made for PR clients to use paid media, social media, or other content marketing methods to convey their message, objections are raised that these tools are only for the marketing or advertising team.
+When inquiries are made about whether the marketing team is collaborating with PR to disseminate their campaign messages, the answer is frequently “No.”

 These silos must crumble!
 Gone are the days where PR messages should only be delivered through the filter of the press.
 Public relations is a distinct practice; its messaging is unique to its aims.
 It deserves a voice and every available method to speak it — even if those methods exist in the marketing, social, digital or advertising (paid media) silo.